Last updated July 8, 2022

 Did you picture an over 30 professional who is married, possibly with children?
 Because that’s what a lot of Millennials are.
-The older part of that generation is pushing 40 years old and are the single largest home buying audience out there right now.
+The older part of that generation is pushing 40 years old and is the single largest home buying audience out there right now.
 That sounds a lot like previous generations of home buyers, so what are the factors that make this generation so different from prior?
 I believe it falls into 6 major talking points:

 - Stagnant wage growth vs rising home prices – Millennials have seen home prices rise far faster than their wage growth and that greatly affects the timing of buying a home.

 - Number of homes available (even fewer starter homes) – The number of homes isn’t currently sufficient for the size of the homebuying population.
 I won’t get into all of the factors here, but the 2008 economic downturn, people living longer, and more concentrated population areas all contribute.

 - Willing to wait longer to own – The first couple of points here contribute to this, but also because of the available information, Millennials are far more willing to wait for the “perfect home”.